Eagle shot down in Dunn County, reward being offered for information leading to arrest

-Early Tuesday morning a wounded eagle was found in the ditch on 13th Avenue West of 20th Street in the township of Cooks Valley in Dunn County.
+Last Friday morning, a wounded eagle was found in the ditch on 135th Avenue west of 20th Street in the township of Cooks Valley in Dunn County.

-The concerned citizen who found the bird contacted Chippewa County Sheriff candidate Travis Hakes at 11 a.m.
+The concerned citizen who found the bird contacted Chippewa County Sheriff candidate Travis Hakes at about 11 a.m.
+Friday, Hakes wrote in a Facebook post.
 After working with the Wisconsin Department of Natural Resources and the Raptor Education Group Inc. in Antigo, it was determined the eagle suffered injuries related to being shot with bird shot.

 The DNR is actively investigating the matter, as the Bald and Golden Eagle Protection Act enacted in 1940 made it illegal to possess, sell, hunt, or even offer to sell, hunt or possess bald eagles.